thenativeweb/boolean/README.md

 ### Figuring out whether a value can be considered to be boolean

 From time to time, you may not want to directly convert a value to its boolean equivalent, but explicitly check whether it looks like a boolean.
-E.g., although `boolean('F')` return `false`, the string `F` at least looks like a boolean, in contrast to something such as `123` (for which `boolean(123)` would also return `false`).
+E.g., although `boolean('F')` returns `false`, the string `F` at least looks like a boolean, in contrast to something such as `123` (for which `boolean(123)` would also return `false`).

 To figure out whether a value can be considered to be a boolean, use the `isBooleanable` function: